Privacy notice for food and feed importers

 The Food Standards Agency is what is known as the ‘Controller’ of the personal data provided to us.

-We need to collect this personal data for the purpose(s) of assisting Competent Authorities and other Government Agencies to mitigate risks associated with the importation of food or feed, fulfilling their obligations for conducting official controls under Regulation (EC) No 882/2004.
+We need to collect this personal data for the purpose(s) of assisting Competent Authorities and other Government Agencies to mitigate risks associated with the importation of food or feed, fulfilling their obligations for conducting official controls under Regulation (EC) No 882/2004, and as retained in UK legislation.

 We do this in line with the performance of our official duties in the exercise of the official authority vested in us and in the public interest to protect public health in relation to imported food and feed.
 We will not collect any personal data from you which we do not need.